Last Updated: April 2026

 Titaya’s

-For pad Thai, I recommend going to Titaya’s.
-When I’m craving Asian takeout, I usually order the pad Thai and tom kha soup from Titaya’s.
+For pad Thai, Titaya’s is my recommendation.
+When I’m craving Asian takeout, I usually order their pad Thai and tom kha soup.

 Price Range: $$